 Are you an aspiring electrical or computer scientist or engineer?

-The Department of Electrical and Computer Engineering (ECE) at Drexel University is pleased to announce the 2024 virtual summer institute for rising high school students.
+The Department of Electrical and Computer Engineering at Drexel University is pleased to announce the 2025 virtual summer institute for rising high school juniors and seniors.

 There are no prerequisites for enrollment.
-Students do not need to know how to program a computer, nor need to have any experience with electronics.
+Students do not need to know how to program a computer, nor do they need to have any experience with electronics.

-The content is well-suited for rising junior and senior students potentially interested in computer or engineering-related college major.
+The content is well-suited for rising junior and senior students potentially interested in computer or engineering-related college majors.

 Program Overview